natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 ## Design Process

-Of course the main inspiration was Kyogre Celebration's absurd self-mill effect, but the actual soul of the deck can be found in this old TrickyGym video
-(it wouldn't be one of my posts without a video embed).
+Yes, the soul of the deck can be found in this old TrickyGym video (it wouldn't be one of my posts without a video embed).

 <div class="embed-responsive embed-responsive-16by9">